ApolloSRMApolloSRM

 Apollo Intelligence· June 3, 2025

-Students rarely drop out overnight — they drift, signaled by missed classes, slipping grades, and unpaid balances.
+Students rarely drop out overnight.
+They drift, signaled by missed classes, slipping grades, and unpaid balances.
 Catch the drift early and you keep the student, the tuition, and the completion rate.

 What does student “drift” look like?

 A missed class here, a slipping quiz score, an unpaid balance, fading participation.
-Individually minor; together, the trajectory of a student quietly leaving orbit.
+Individually minor.
+Together, the trajectory of a student quietly leaving orbit.

 Why schools catch it too late